Fever (Roy Ayers album)

 Fever is a studio album by American musician Roy Ayers.
 It was released in 1979 through Polydor Records.
-Recording sessions for the album took place at Sigma Sound Studios and Electric Lady Studios in New York City, and at Record Plant in Los Angeles.
-Production was handled by Ayers himself with co-production by Carla Vaughn.
+The recording sessions for the album took place at Sigma Sound Studios and Electric Lady Studios in New York City, and at Record Plant in Los Angeles.
+The album was produced by Ayers and Carla Vaughn.

 The album peaked at number 67 on the Billboard 200 albums chart and at number 25 on the Top R&B/Hip-Hop Albums chart in the United States.
-Its lead single, "Love Will Bring Us Back Together", reached peak position #41 on the Hot R&B/Hip-Hop Songs chart.
+Its lead single, "Love Will Bring Us Back Together", reached peak position No. 41 on the Hot R&B/Hip-Hop Songs chart.

+Critical reception

+The Bay State Banner wrote that Ayers "still cannot sing, but the vibes solos at last have some sting and energy behind them."